 Facilitate Breathing During Sleep

 Tongue tie surgery may impact your child’s breathing habits during sleep.
 To make them more comfortable, gently prop them up with an extra pillow.
 This can facilitate easier breathing and promote better sleep, which is crucial for the healing process.
+Though it’s always important to consult your child’s primary care doctor in the case of respiratory and sleep-related issues, we’ll work with your child’s various providers to keep all parties informed and up-to-date, especially for you and your family.

 Consult An Experienced Pediatric Tongue-Tie Specialist

 For any concerns parents might have post-tongue-tie laser surgery, it’s advisable to consult an experienced pediatric tongue-tie specialist.
 They can provide reassurance and specialized advice and monitor your child’s progress, providing optimal conscious sedation options if necessary.
+If you have questions about where to begin looking for the right tongue-tie specialist for you, Hubbard Dental is happy to guide you through the decision and referral process.

 Regularly Moisturize the Area